ChrisTutorials/GameComposition/docs/ARCHITECTURE.md

 ### User Identity

-`UserId` / `UserScopeProfile` / `IUserScopeProfileProvider` exist to standardize "who owns this scope" across plugins.
+`UserScopeProfile` / `IUserScopeProfileProvider` exist to standardize "who owns this scope" at the composition layer.

+Identity value objects (such as `UserId`) must follow the framework boundary policy:

+- `GameComposition.Core` and `GameUserSessions.Core` remain agnostic of each other.
+- If a shared identity type is desired, it lives in a third shared primitives package.
+- Otherwise, the host/integration layer maps between identity representations.

 Rule of thumb: